Rules and Regulations

 - The plan below details the layout of the performance stage for the final event.

 - The poles are 45mm, stainless steel multi-piece, competition standard X-Poles.

 - The height of the stage is approximately 1.1m.

-- The floor to ceiling height is 4.2m.
+- The floor to ceiling height of the poles is 4m.

 - The stage floor surface is vinyl.